tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dolorous Bolt

+This crossbow bolt inflicts a special form of ongoing damage – the victim takes 50 damage, but suffers that damage every day instead of every round.
+There is no save against this damage, and nothing less than a [Wish](../Classes/Wizard.md#wish) spell can remove it.
+The damage recurs at the exact same time every day.
+Some creatures may simply die, but anyone worth shooting with an epic-tier weapon probably has the hit points and healing to survive the ongoing hit point damage.
+The constant pain and the knowledge that the agony’s going to recur every day for as long as they live are other matters entirely.

+>_Note:_ One of the Crusader’s madmen shot the King of the Stone Giants with a dolorous bolt.
+Around the same time, you start hearing stories that the Dark Gods can cure any injury if you swear to serve them forever.
+Think the Crusader’s mad enough to risk a war with the giants on the off-chance of snaring their king’s soul? - Hresta, half-elf ranger

+---

 #### Uncanny

 It warps the forces of necessity and miracle as it flies.
 When you attack with this ammunition, use the target's lowest defense instead of the defense your attack would normally target.